The Flyers are 93-79-18-8 in the regular season including 65-75-15-8 against the Devils, 9-0-1 against the Scouts and 19-4-2 against the Rockies.

 Feb.
 18, 1992 -- Slava Fetisov scored in OT to give NJ a 4-3 win.
 Kevin Dineen tied the game with five seconds left in the third period.

 Mar.
 29, 1992 -- Martin Brodeur faced Philly the first time in a 5-4 Flyers' win.
 Brodeur (28 saves on 32 shots) replaced Craig Billington (one goal on eight shots), who injured his right knee, after the first period.
-Brodeur, 19 years old, suffered his first NHL loss after posting two wins in his callup a few days earlier.
+Brodeur, 19 years old, suffered his first NHL loss after posting two wins in his callup a few days earlier. terry Carkner was ejected for a high-sticking major against Randy McKay and ultimately suspended four games.

 Sep.
 25, 1992 -- Rookie Eric Lindros scored two third period goals and was penalized four times in a 6-4 preseason win at NJ.